Health System Winner

 Supporting certification — through reimbursement, recognition programs, and a culture that encourages professional advancement — creates ripple effects that touch every aspect of care delivery.
 It also strengthens community trust and supports better patient outcomes.
 Encouraging certification sends a powerful message: that our organization is committed to excellence at every level.

-Learn how to build a Culture of Certification Support from all 3 of BCEN’s 2025 National Certification Champion Award winners here.
+Learn how to build a culture of certification support from all three of BCEN’s 2025 National Certification Champion Award winners.